Magnetic penetration depth in topological superconductors: Effect of Majorana surface states and application for UTe$_2$

 \subsection{The \texorpdfstring{$B_{2u}$}{B2u} pairing state}

 The $B_{2u}$ state hosts Majorana Fermi arc on the $(100)$ and $(001)$ surfaces, while no surface states appear on the $(010)$ surface.
 Figures~\ref{Fig:all}(g-i) show the temperature dependence of $\Delta\lambda(T)$ for each of these surfaces.
 The $(010)$ surface, where Majorana surface states are absent, exhibits a temperature dependence consistent with the bulk behavior as discussed in Fig.~\ref{Fig:normal}(c).
-For the $(100)$ surface, the Majorana surface state is dispersive along the $k_c$-direction and flat along the $k_b$-direction.
-The power-law exponent of $\lambda_c$ for the current along the dispersive direction, $J_c$, tends toward $n=2$, reflecting the influence of dispersive surface states on the paramagnetic current.
-Although $J_b$ flows along the dispersionless direction of the Majorana arc, the exponent of $\Delta\lambda_b$ also remains around $n=2$, which is in contrast to $\Delta\lambda_c$ for the (100) and (010) surfaces in the fully gapped $B_{1u}$ state with the Majorana arc.
-The exponent, $n=2$, is attributed to the contributions from quasiparticles near bulk point nodes.
+For the $(100)$ surface, the Majorana surface state is dispersive along the $k_c$-direction and flat along the $k_b$-direction. {We note that the Majorana arcs appear along $k_{\rm c}=0$ and $k_c=\pm \pi$ and are terminated at finite $k_{b}$.
+Therefore, as mentioned in Sec.~\ref{sec:arcs}, the existence of the arc endpoints ensures the robust $T^2$ dependence of the magnetic penetration depth.} Indeed, the power-law exponent of $\lambda_c$ for the current along the dispersive direction, $J_c$, tends toward $n=2$, reflecting the influence of dispersive surface states on the paramagnetic current.
+Although $J_b$ flows along the dispersionless direction of the Majorana arc, the exponent of $\Delta\lambda_b$ also remains around $n=2$, which is in contrast to $\Delta\lambda_c$ for the (100) and (010) surfaces in the fully gapped $B_{1u}$ state with the Majorana arc. {As quasiparticles near the bulk nodal poins give rise to anisotropic exponents, the isotropic $T^2$ behavior is attributed to the existence of the terminated Majorana arcs.}

 As mentioned in Table~\ref{table:topo}, the $(001)$ surface hosts the Majorana Fermi arc that is dispersive along the $k_a$-direction and flat along the $k_b$-direction.
 As shown in Fig.~\ref{Fig:all}(i), although the current $J_a$ flows along the dispersive direction of the Majorana arc state, $\Delta\lambda_a$ exhibits the temperature dependence following $T^{2.7}$.
 As mentioned above, the screening current along the dispersive direction of the Majorana arc commonly exhibits the exponent $n\approx 2$.
 However, the exponent for the (001) surface in the $B_{2u}$ state is larger than the expected value, $n=2$.
-This enhancement is likely due to additional contributions from bulk quasiparticle excitations near the point nodes, in addition to those from the Majorana surface states.
+This enhancement is likely due to additional contributions from bulk quasiparticle excitations near the point nodes, $\Delta \lambda^{\rm bulk}_a \sim T^4$, in addition to those from the Majorana surface states.